bofus10/cryptobot/README.md

 # cryptobot
-Crypto Bot to track your favorite coins
+CryptoBot on Telegram to track your coins!